 Beyond this current focus, my research concentrates on the following areas:

 - EU economic governance

 - French and German politics

-I look at these issues largely from a comparative political economy and comparative institutionalism perspective, using a mix of quantitative and qualitative methods, and trying to integrate these in the most effective ways.
+I look at these issues from a political economy perspective, using a mix of quantitative and qualitative methods.